-The Echo Show 8 measures in at 7.9 x 5.4 x 3.9 inches, with a total weight of 36.6 ounces.
-This puts it closer in size to the original Echo Show than to the Echo Show 5, but without the same chunky bezels around the screen.
-That extra size in the original Echo Show also housed a Zigbee smart home hub, something that neither of these newer devices offer.
+The Echo Show 8 measures in at 7.9 by 5.4 by 3.9 inches, with a total weight of 36.6 ounces.
+This puts it closer in size to the original Echo Show 10 than to the Echo Show 5, but without the same chunky bezels around the screen.
+That extra size in the original Echo Show 10 also housed a Zigbee smart home hub, something neither of these devices offers.

 The Echo Show 8 has the same slim aesthetics as its smaller cousin, along with the same slanted design that allows it to sit upright.
-Just by looking at photos of the two smart displays resting on an adjustable plastic stand, they look almost identical to the stands Amazon has released for previous iterations of the Echo Show, so it is likely another will join the list of potential accessories.
+The two smart displays look almost identical at first glance, except the Show 8 is larger.

 Both the Echo Show 5 and the Echo Show 8 have the same privacy features.
-You can disconnect the camera and the microphone with the press of a button, and both devices include a plastic shutter that can slide over the camera for an additional layer of security.
-This is an improvement over the original Echo Show, which allowed users to disconnect the mic and camera, but did not include a slider.
+You can disconnect the camera and the microphone by sliding a switch, which slides a plastic shutter over the camera for an additional layer of security.

 Aside from these basic hardware features, all versions of the Echo Show can serve as a control center for dozens of other smart devices.
 Control your lights, security system, smart television, and much more with a spoken command.
 You will also be able to make Alexa kid-friendly by activating Amazon FreeTime.
 Amazon FreeTime is a subscription-based service ($2.99 per month) that provides access to thousands of Audible books, kid-friendly videos through Amazon Prime Video, and ad-free radio — all while filtering explicit content and staying kid-friendly.

 The Echo Show can act as a display for your security system, too.
-If a compatible smart camera or smart doorbell picks up activity, you can display its view on your Echo Show so that you never have to get out of bed or off the couch to check on what’s happening outside your home.
+If a compatible smart camera or smart doorbell picks up activity, you can display its view on your Echo Show 5 or Echo Show 8 so you never have to get out of bed or off the couch to check on what’s happening outside of your home.